Kreis Mohrungen: Germany

 The newly delimited district of Mohrungen included the parishes of Alt Christburg, Altstadt, Arnsdorf, Eckersdorf, Herzogswalde, Jäskendorf, Kahlau, Liebstadt, Liebwalde, Miswalde, Mohrungen, Reichau, Saalfeld, Samrodt, Schnellwalde, Silberbach, Simnau, Sonnenborn und Venedien, Weinsdorf and Wilmsdorf.
 Since 1871, the district belonged to the German Empire.
 After the Province of Prussia was divided into the provinces of East Prussia and West Prussia, the district of Mohrungen became part of East Prussia in 1878.

 In January 1945, the Red Army had reached the borders of the district in the course of their winter offensive.
 The district administration issued an evacuation order on January 22, according to which the population of the western part of the district should flee towards Elbing and that of the eastern part should flee via Heilsberg.
 However, given the poor road conditions and the rapid advance of enemy troops, the escape ended in chaos.
 At the end of January 1945, the entire district was taken by the Red Army.
 In the summer of 1945, the district of Mohrungen was placed under Polish administration by the Soviets in accordance with the Potsdam Agreement, together with the southern half of East Prussia.
 In the period that followed, the German population was largely expelled from the district by the local Polish administrative authorities.

 Today the territory of the district is located in the northwestern part of the Polish Warmian-Masurian Voivodeship.

 Demographics

 The district had a mostly German population with a small Polish minority.
 The vast majority of the population was Protestant.

+Municipalities

+Kreis Mohrungen had 35 rural municipalities and 3 towns: